neilramaswamy/structured-streaming/docs/guides/testing/unit_testing.md

     )
     ```

     Next, define your streaming Spark operators.
-In this example, you'll use a filter and a windowed aggregation, but you could also use other operators (such as stateless operators, deduplication, or stream-stream joins).
+In this example, we'll use a filter and a windowed aggregation, but you could also use other operators (such as stateless operators, deduplication, stream-stream joins, etc.).

     ```python hl_lines="1 5-9"
     from pyspark.sql.functions import window, col